maximeschoeni/sublanguage/readme.md

 #### 1. translating options content

 The most convenient way is to translate texts directly into fields using a custom formating.
-Lets use something like this in each text input: ´[:en]English text[:fr]Text français[:de]Deutche Inhalt´ (for an english/french/german site).
+Lets use something like this in each text input: `[:en]English text[:fr]Text français[:de]Deutche Inhalt` (for an english/french/german site).

 The following script will parse and recover the relevant value according to the current language: